 As confusing as this seems, it is not without some reason.
 For instance, certain tests require specific conditions to run.
 An example may be a "cold start."
 A cold start means the engine coolant temperature is equal to the ambient temperature.

 When we start the vehicle, the drive cycle begins.
 The PCM checks to see if this is a cold start or a restart.
 If it is a cold start, they run certain tests.
 On a restart they may attempt other test.
 Should we turn off the ignition before the failed test is complete, it will abort.
 When restarting the engine, coolant temperature exceeds ambient temperature and the PCM will not attempt cold start tests.
 This means a test, which requires a cold start and several minutes to complete, may not run if we only take short trips.
 This type driving may keep the MIL from coming back on for several days.
 The vehicle has not resolved the problem.
 We simply have not met the conditions needed for the tests.
+If we do not run the test for several days, the light may go off until it is run.

 An evaporative emissions example